Mixing of the Mineyev flow, orbital counting and Poincar\'e series for strongly hyperbolic metrics: Proofs of main results

 where $0<\theta <1$ is independent of $s \in U$ and each $Q_{j,l}$ is an analytic projection valued operator on $U$ that projects a function to the simple eigenspace for the eigenvalue $e^{\text{P}_\mathcal{C}(-s\Psi_d)} e^{2\pi i l/p_j}$.
 It follows from this expression that if $\eta$ has a pole at $s=v_d$ then it is simple.
 Note that, since is uniformly bounded away from zero and infinity for all $n \ge 1$, $\eta$ must have a pole at $s=v_d$ and so $\eta$ has a simple pole at $s= v_d$.
 It is easy to check that this pole has strictly positive residue.
 This discussion shows there exists an extension on $\eta$ to a neighbourhood of $v_d$ that is analytic apart from a simple pole at $s = v_d$.

-To prove that we can find an extension with no more poles on the line $\mathrm{Re}(s) = v_d$ it suffices, by equation (\ref{eq.2}) to show that for all $\mathrm{Re}(s) = v_d$ with $s \neq v_d$, each $L_{j,s}$ has spectral radius strictly smaller than $1$.
+To prove that we can find an extension with no more poles on the line $\mathrm{Re}(s) = v_d$ it suffices, by equation (\ref{eq.2}) to show that for all $\mathrm{Re}(s) = v_d$ with $s \neq v_d$, each $L_{j,s}$ does not have $1$ as an eigenvalue.
 This follows from Proposition \ref{prop.specna}. \end{proof} The first statement in Theorem \ref{thm.1} follows immediately from Theorem \ref{thm.2} and the Wiener-Ikehara Tauberian Theorem.
-The second statement involving the badly approximal condition needs further work.
+The second statement involving the badly approximable condition needs further work.
 We require more precise bounds on the spectral radii of the operators $L_{j,s}$ defined above.
-To obtain such bounds we use the work of Dolgopyat: it was shown in \cite{dolgopyat} that if a H\"older function over a mixing subshift of finite type satisfies some form of badly approximal condition then the corresponding classically defined transfer operator satisfies a quantifiable rate of decay/growth under iteration.
+To obtain such bounds we use the work of Dolgopyat: it was shown in \cite{dolgopyat} that if a H\"older function over a mixing subshift of finite type satisfies some form of badly approximable condition then the corresponding classically defined transfer operator satisfies a quantifiable rate of decay/growth under iteration.
 This work allows us to prove the following. \begin{proposition} Let $L_{j,s}$ be the operators defined above so that $\text{P}_\Cc(-v_d\Psi_d) =0$.
 Suppose that there exist $[x], [y] \in \conj'$ such that $\ell_d[x]/\ell_d[y]$ is badly approximable.
 Then there exist constants $t_0 \ge 1$ and $ \epsilon, l, C_1, C, > 0$ such that if $s$ satisfies $\mathrm{Re}(s) > v_d - \epsilon$ and $|\mathrm{Im}(s)| \ge t_0$ and $m \ge 1$ then

 where $|\mathrm{Im}(s)| \ge t_0$ and $N = \lfloor C \log|\mathrm{Im}(s)|\rfloor$. \end{proposition}